BennoCrafter/DataWorkerJavaFx/README.md

-# DataWorker
+# DataWorkerJavaFx
-A programm for data editing
+A programm for data editing in Java